Simon Hughes (cricketer): Journalism

 Hughes retired in 1993 to concentrate on a writing career which had begun as a player for The Independent with the widely acclaimed Cricketer's Diary.
 In 1994 he joined The Daily Telegraph as a columnist and became the BBC's roving reporter on Test matches.
-He has worked as a journalist for The Independent and The Daily Telegraph, for The Times and for the BBC.
+He has worked as a journalist for The Independent, The Daily Telegraph, The Times and for the BBC.

-He edited The Cricketer magazine for seven years (2014-2021).
+He edited The Cricketer magazine for seven years (2014–2021).

-He has written ten books, including the autobiographical A Lot of Hard Yakka (for which he won the William Hill Sports Book of the Year in 1997), Yakking Around the World (which dealt with his experiences as a county cricketer during and between cricket seasons), Jargonbusting (a guide to cricket terminology) Morning Everyone: An Ashes Odyssey, And God Created Cricket, (a history of the game) and Who wants to be a batsman?.
+He has written ten books, including the autobiographical A Lot of Hard Yakka (for which he won the William Hill Sports Book of the Year in 1997), Yakking Around the World (which dealt with his experiences as a county cricketer during and between cricket seasons), Jargonbusting (a guide to cricket terminology) Morning Everyone: An Ashes Odyssey, And God Created Cricket, (a history of the game) and Who Wants to Be a Batsman?.

-He is perhaps best known for his work as The Analyst on Channel 4's cricket coverage (from 1999 to 2005), winning the Royal Television Society's Sports pundit of the Year award in 2002, where he spent matches in a VT trailer, watching replays and drawing viewers' attention to particular details.
+He is also known for his work as The Analyst on Channel 4's cricket coverage (from 1999 to 2005), winning the Royal Television Society's Sports pundit of the Year award in 2002, where he spent matches in a VT trailer, watching replays and drawing viewers' attention to particular details.
 Channel 4's cricket coverage won 28 awards in its seven-year span, including six Baftas.
 He was a commentator/analyst on Cricket on 5 with Sir Geoffrey Boycott and Mark Nicholas (with whom he worked on Channel 4).
 He originally signed up for the programme from 2006 to 2010 when the deal expired, with the ECB.